 The study is a thorough process.
 The length of the study is related to the complexity of issues in the family.
-Your timeliness and cooperation will help us compelte the study as quickly as possible.
+Your timeliness and cooperation will help us complete the study as quickly as possible.

 After receiving notification of an unsuccessful mediation from either FCS or a Court Commissioner, the assigned judge will set a status conference.
-At the status conference, the Court will determine whether a GAL should be appointed or a study should be ordered.
+At the status conference, the Court will determine whether a GAL should be appointed and/or a study should be ordered.
 If the case is to be referred for a study, the judge may choose a full study or a Brief Focused Assessment (BFA), depending on the issues brought forth.
 If the referral is unclear, the Court Counselor may request clarification from the FCS Director or the assigned judge.
 These requests will be copied to all parties.
 If during the course of a BFA the counselor identifies significant concerns outside of the referral, they will promptly inform the judge, who may choose to modify the referral.

-Inquiries and comments between counselors and judges/commissioners about the merits of a case shall be in writing with copies to all interested parties.
-Parties, attorneys, the Guardians ad Litem and Family Court Counselors may communicate with each other for the purpose of exchanging information and explaining their respective positions regarding the issues involved in the case.
+Inquiries and comments between counselors and judges/commissioners about the merits of a case shall be in writing with copies to all parties.
+Parties, attorneys, the Guardians ad Litem and FCS counselors may communicate with each other for the purpose of exchanging information and explaining their respective positions regarding the issues involved in the case.
 All written materials sent by parties and attorneys must be copied by the sender to all other parties and attorneys, with the exception of the Family Study Questionnaire and other initial paperwork sent out by the FCS office.
 Other substantive information received by the counselor will be available for review in the file.
 Communication between counselors and outside evaluators should be in writing with copies provided to all parties or orally with all the parties and counsel.

 Once all steps are completed, the counselor will make recommendations to the parents and the Court.
 The factors which the counselor must consider are set forth in section 767.41(5) of the Wisconsin Statutes.
 When you receive recommendations, you will be asked to indicate whether you accept them or reject them.